-Each instructional facility will have a written Campus Emergency Operations (EOP) Plan prior to the opening of school.
-This plan will be kept in a binder in the principal's office.
+Each instructional facility will have a written Campus Emergency Operations Plan (CEOP) prior to the opening of school.
+This plan will be kept in a binder in the principal's office, the assistant principal's office, and in the red emergency bag in the front office.
 Electronic copies of the plan should be returned to the Emergency Management Office.
 The plan will also be stored on the Safety and Security SharePoint.
-The Principal may provide copies to his/her Campus Emergency Response Team (CERT) team, but for safety reasons, the Campus EOP is not to be distributed off campus.
+The Principal may provide copies to his/her Campus Safety and Emergency Response Team (CSERT) team, but for safety reasons, the Campus EOP is not to be distributed off campus.
 Refer all questions to the Emergency Management Office at 817.814.2673.

-This plan will identify members of the CERT and how the team members and other employees will respond to incidents or events that occur on their campuses.
-Employees on the CERT are to be made aware of their involvement, given a copy of the written plan, and trained in their particular area of responsibility.
-The CERT team will include at least three (3) designated members of a Safety Committee.
+This plan will identify members of the CSERT and how the team members and other employees will respond to incidents or events that occur on their campuses.
+Employees on the CSERT are to be made aware of their involvement, given a copy of the written plan, and trained in their particular area of responsibility.
+The CSERT team will include at least three (3) designated members of a Safety Committee.